Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 #  17.66 KB  dist/index.js
 # ✨  Done in 3.48s.
 ```
-> Note: Before we update the function, make sure to take the `WORKFLOW_ID` from the deployment of the Phat Contract function step and set it in your `.env` file.
+> Note: Before we update the Phat Contract, make sure to take the `WORKFLOW_ID` from the deployment of the Phat Contract step and set it in your `.env` file.

-Now let's update the function with the following command:
+Now let's update the Phat Contract with the following command:
 ```shell
 yarn test-update-function
 ```